hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

 ### Synchronize POS Exchanges to NetSuite

 Exchange orders that are created in Shopify POS are imported into HotWax Commerce just like regular POS sales.
-Given that POS exchanges are created by Loop in Shopify, they are assigned the sales channel "Loop Exchange" within Shopify.
-Consequently, all POS exchanges imported into HotWax Commerce have a "Loop Exchange” sales channel as well.
+Given that POS exchanges are created by Loop in Shopify, they are assigned the sales channel `Loop Exchange` within Shopify.
+Consequently, all POS exchanges imported into HotWax Commerce have a `Loop Exchange` sales channel as well.

 POS exchange sales are similar to other POS sales as both transactions are recorded within the physical store.

-When POS sales are downloaded in HotWax Commerce, POS sales have a "Completed" order status, the sales channel is set to “POS\_Channel”, and the shipping method is set to “POS\_COMPLETED”.
+When POS sales are downloaded in HotWax Commerce, POS sales have a `Completed` order status, the sales channel is set to `POS\_Channel`, and the shipping method is set to `POS\_COMPLETED`.

-While, in the case of POS exchange sales, although they also have a "Completed" order status, their sales channel is "Loop Exchange."
-Due to this distinction, HotWax Commerce is unable to assign their shipping method as POS\_COMPLETED.
-Instead, it is designated as "Two-Day Shipping" as default.
+While, in the case of POS exchange sales, although they also have a `Completed` order status, their sales channel is `Loop Exchange.` Due to this distinction, HotWax Commerce is unable to assign their shipping method as POS\_COMPLETED.
+Instead, it is designated as `Two-Day Shipping` as default.

 | Attribute       | POS Sales      | POS Exchange Sales |
 | --------------- | -------------- | ------------------ |